Etirf/DronesForHealthcare/README.md

 - How many drones are between x and y % of battery ?

 and so on..
-We can of course create more queries that are more specific if desired
+We can of course create more queries that are more specific if desired.

+Group project by:
 - FONTAINE Louis
 - UZAN Jérémie
 - LUBRANO DI SBARAGLIONE Etienne